os2display/display-api-service/docs/adr/002-api-first.md

 The previous version of OS2Display was used without the admin module in some contexts.
 We want to support other uses than the standard OS2Display setup.

-By adopting the API first approach it will be possible to replace clients without rewriting the entire application.
+By adopting the API first approach it will be possible to replace or write other clients without rewriting the entire application.
+E.g. an external system could create content through calls to the API.
 This will make the system more future-proof.

 [OpenAPI](https://www.openapis.org/) is a standard for describing an API interface.